Blessingify/Airplane-Crashes-and-Fatalities-/README.md

 ### Results/Findings
   The analysis results area summarized as follows:
   1. The total on board were 144,551, but only 30,752 survived.
-  2. Douglas DC 3 has shown to have the higest plane crash with over aircraft crash 334 which is three times higher than tyhe next plane carsh.
+  2. Douglas DC 3 has shown to have the higest plane crash with total of 334 which is three times higher than the next plane carsh.
-3. The rate of plan crash have significantly increased from 1912 to 1972 but begane to decilne aroynd 1973.
+  3. The rate of plan crash have significantly increased from 1912 to 1972 but began to decilne around 1973.
   4. The Highest record of Airplane crash and Facatilies was recorded in 1972 with over 2937 fatalities and the lowest was recorded in 2009 with about 581 fatalities
-5. Tenerife canery island is recorded as the highest plane crash location.
+ 5. Tenerife canery island is recorded as the highest plane crash by location.
 ---
 ## RECOMMENDATION
 Based on the analysis, we recommend the following actions;